duritong/trocla/README.md

 1. Introduce pluggable stores, so we can talk to other backends and not only moneta in the future
 1. CHANGE: moneta adapter & adapter_options now live under store_options in the configuration file.
 Till 0.3.0 old configuration entries will be migrated on the fly.
 1. CHANGE: ssl_options is now known as encryption_options.
 Till 0.3.0 old configuration entries will be migrated on the fly.
+1. Improve randomness when creating a serial number
+1. Add a new charset: hexadecimal

 ### to 0.1.3